nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 ### The bug

+**UPDATE**: It has been fixed with the latest update of the firmware (09022001.00.030_OTE5)

-But actually, you don't need to login and get a cookie.
+If your router hasn't (automatically) been updated yet, you don't need to login and get a cookie.
 You can just omit that part and just send:

 ```
 curl -H "Cookie: session_id=" -H 'Accept-Language: en' "http://192.168.1.1/data/Overview.json"